+IAPP001

-IAPP001 EFTSL: 0.111 Applications programming
+Applications programming

 The subject builds on a set of basic skills in program design and object-oriented programming.
-It covers the new topics of inheritance and JDBC (the Java Database interface) and provides knowledge and practice in advanced GUI programming and design.
+It covers the topics of inheritance and swing and provides knowledge and practice in advanced GUI programming and design.
 It provides practical experience in the design, construction, testing, and evaluation of object-oriented systems and shows how to develop a correct and well-designed system from a specification.